nimitz-Bear/nimitz-bear/README.md

 # 👋 Hello There, I'm Isaac
 ---
-- Computer science student at the University of Nottingham.
-I'm interested in coding, mostly in OOP languages.
+- I'm interested in coding, mostly in OOP languages.
 - I also enjoy reading/watching content from sci-fi and fantasy franchises.
 - To learn more about me, have a look at my [website](https://isaacdestura.dev)